Filtering Live Trace Session Data

-In addition to specifying a Trace Filter when you are configuring a Trace Session, you can also specify other types of filters, as follows:
+In addition to specifying a Session Filter when you are configuring a Live Trace Session, you can also specify any of the following filter types:

-Fast Filters — if you are configuring a Trace Session that uses a Local Link Layer Trace Scenario with the Microsoft-PEF-NDIS-PacketCapture provider, you have the option of specifying up to three Fast Filters that operate efficiently at the kernel level.
-You can also specify up to four Fast Filters when configuring a Trace Session that uses the Firewall Trace Scenario with the Microsoft-PEF-WFP-MessageProvider.
+Fast Filters — if you are configuring a Live Trace Session with a Trace Scenario that uses the Microsoft-PEF-NDIS-PacketCapture provider, you have the option of specifying up to three Fast Filters that operate efficiently at the kernel level.
+You can also specify up to four Fast Filters when configuring a Live Trace Session with any Trace Scenario that uses the Microsoft-PEF-WFP-MessageProvider.

-A Fast Filter is a capture-mode filter that offers a significant improvement in performance over user-mode filtering, for example, when applying a Trace Filter.
+A Fast Filter is a capture-mode filter that offers a significant improvement in performance over user-mode filtering, for example, when applying a Session Filter.
 In the former case, capture-mode filtering is instrumented at the driver level before messages are delivered to the PEF Runtime, while in the latter case, user-mode filtering is applied as part of the Runtime parsing process.
-User-mode filtering therefore adds more processing time before Message Analyzer can access the data from the PEF Runtime API.
+User-mode filtering therefore adds more processing time before Message Analyzer can access the data from the PEF Runtime API for display.

-Network Adapters and Fast Filter Groups — if you are configuring a Trace Session that uses a Local Link Layer Trace Scenario with the Microsoft-PEF-NDIS-PacketCapture provider, you can specify the network adapters through which your Trace Session will capture messages.
+Network Adapters and Fast Filter Groups — if you are configuring a Live Trace Session with a Trace Scenario that uses the Microsoft-PEF-NDIS-PacketCapture provider on computers running the Windows 7, Windows 8, or Windows Server 2012 operating system, you can also specify the network adapters through which your Live Trace Session will capture messages.
 For example, you can isolate messages to an Ethernet adapter, a wireless adapter, a combination of adapters, and so on.
 In addition, you can assign Groups of Fast Filters to any local adapter.

-NDIS Layer and Hyper-V-Switch Extension Filtering — if you are configuring a Remote Link Layer Trace Scenario, which uses the Micrsoft-Windows-NDIS-PacketCapture provider with remote capabilities, you can specify how packets are intercepted on the NDIS filter layers of a remote host adapter or on the extension layers of a Hyper-V-Switch that services virtual machines (VMs) on which you are monitoring traffic.
+NDIS Layer and Hyper-V-Switch Extension Filtering — if you are configuring a Remote Network Interfaces Trace Scenario on computers running the Windows 8.1, Windows Server 2012 R2, or Windows 10 operating system, which uses the Microsoft-Windows-NDIS-PacketCapture provider with remote capabilities, you can specify how packets are intercepted on the NDIS filter layers of a remote host adapter or on the extension layers of a Hyper-V-Switch that services virtual machines (VMs) on which you are monitoring traffic.
 You can also specify the direction that packets traverse these layers along with other special filter configurations that specify a Truncation value, EtherTypes, IP Protocol Numbers, MAC addresses, and IP addresses.
 You can also specify particular remote host or VM adapters on which to capture data while excluding others.
-The configuration for such settings is available in the Microsoft-Windows-NDIS-PacketCapture Advanced Settings dialog, which is described in detail in Using the Windows NDIS Provider Advanced Settings Dialog.
+The configuration for such settings is available in the Advanced Settings - Microsoft-Windows-NDIS-PacketCapture dialog, which is described in detail in Using the Advanced Settings - Microsoft-Windows-NDIS-PacketCapture Dialog.

-WFP Layer Set filters — if you are configuring a Trace Session that uses the Firewall Trace Scenario with the Microsoft-PEF-WFP-MessageProvider, you can specify filters that isolate IPv4 or IPv6 message traffic directionally at the Transport layer.
+WFP Layer Set filters — if you are configuring a Live Trace Session with any Trace Scenario that uses the Microsoft-PEF-WFP-MessageProvider, you can specify WFP Layer Set filters that isolate IPv4 or IPv6 message traffic directionally at the Transport layer.
 The WFP Layer Set consists of kernel-mode TCP/IP stack filters that operate in the receive or send path at the Transport layer.
 These filters allow you to selectively enable or disable either all inbound or all outbound packets at the Transport layer when capturing IPv4 or IPv6 messages.

-HTTP filters — if you are configuring a Trace Session that uses the Web Proxy Trace Scenario with the Microsoft-Pef-WebProxy provider, you can specify filters that isolate traffic based on a Hostname or PortFilter value.
+HTTP filters — if you are configuring a Live Trace Session with the Pre-Encryption for HTTPS Trace Scenario that uses the Microsoft-Pef-WebProxy provider, you can specify filters that isolate traffic based on a Hostname or PortFilter value.

-To learn more about the functions of predefined Filter Expressions that you can apply as a Trace Filter, see Filtering Trace Results.
+To learn more about the functions of built-in Filter Expressions that you can apply as a Session Filter or View Filter, see Filtering Live Trace Session Results.

 To learn more about creating your own Filter Expressions or modifying existing ones, see Writing Filter Expressions.